-Natural hydrogen, also known as white hydrogen, is a form of the gas that occurs naturally in the earth, but it is rarely considered to be an option as a source of clean energy.
+Although natural hydrogen, sometimes referred to as white hydrogen, is a type of gas that exists naturally in the earth, it is rarely taken into consideration as a potential source of clean energy.

-At least, that’s how it is primarily understood.
+That is, at least, the common understanding.
 However, more recently, sources of natural hydrogen are being discovered in various parts of the world.
-The key will be in understanding if it can be feasibly extracted so that it can be shipped and stored for use as a clean energy source.
+Determining if it can be practically extracted in order to ship and store it for use as a clean energy source will be crucial.

 What is white hydrogen?

 White hydrogen is referred to naturally occurring hydrogen.
-Natural hydrogen is still a little-known source of energy but some projects are already set-up and produce natural hydrogen in industrial quantities.
-It is the cheapest solution to produce carbon-neutral hydrogen and is competitive with fossil fuels.
+Although several initiatives have previously been put up to manufacture natural hydrogen in industrial amounts, natural hydrogen is still a little-known source of energy.
+It can produce carbon-neutral hydrogen at the lowest cost and on par with fossil fuels.

 Natural hydrogen is the most common element but dissipates quickly and rises through Earth’s atmosphere.